 BSPM 356A is the first of three, one-credit courses that collectively cover the insects that one may commonly find feeding on plants in yards, gardens and landscape settings.
 Horticultural Entomology (BSPM 356 A-C) is designed to provide a firm supporting background in entomology for students pursuing degrees in horticultural programs.
 However, these courses are also aimed to provide a means of continuing education for those already professionally involved in plant protection.
 This course should also be of interest to most anyone who has an interest in plants and their care, and would like to learn more about the insects found in yards and gardens and to learn about their management.

 In BSPM 356A (Horticultural Entomology Introduction) fundamental entomology principles are covered.
 This includes basics of insect/mite life history (life cycles, development), features that define insects and other arthropods, insect identification (adults and immatures) to the order level, and an exposure to reference sources that can allow further specialization.
 Students will also become familiar with basic concepts used to manage insects with strong emphasis on understanding the principles underlying Integrated Pest Management, and how to apply them.

 This is a five-week asynchronous course.
 There is no official meeting time and during the week students are able to set their own schedule of class participation.
 Each week on Monday at noon MST the lectures, recommended readings, and weekly project assignments will be released.

 Topics to be covered include:

-HORT 100 (Horticultural Science) or HORT 171 (Environmental Issues in Agriculture) or LIFE 102 (Attributes of Living Sytems) or LIFE 103 (Biology of Organisms - Animals and Plants) or LIFE 162 (Bridging the Biol/Chem Gulf for Pre-Health Majors).
+HORT 100 (Horticultural Science) or Environmental Issues in Agriculture or Attributes of Living Sytems or Biology of Organisms - Animals and Plants or Bridging the Biol/Chem Gulf for Pre-Health Majors

-Students not wishing academic credit should enroll in AGBB 1010.
+Students not seeking academic credit should enroll in AGLL 2701.